Sanuruddha/harver-technical-assessment/README.md

 ## Prerequisites

-you need yarn or npm package manager install on you computer
+You need yarn or npm package manager installed on you computer

 ## How to run